vimworldinc/nufinetes-link-demo/README.md

 For how to use Nufinetes-Link, please refer to [Nufinetes-Link](https://github.com/vimworldinc/nufinetes-link).

 Here we will introduce the usage methods related to contract calls under the Ethereum Kovan testnet.

+P.S.
+As long as it is an EVM-compatible chain (such as BNB chain), you can almost refer to the examples below.

 ### Get native token balance